 All the stations from Maitland heading north and Sand Lake Road heading south, offer free parking.
 Note that the new SunRail stations do not have restrooms or ticket offices.
 Tickets must be purchased from ticket machines located on the platforms.

-Once the new internodal train station opens at Orlando International Airport in 2021, SunRail hopes to connect the airport to their existing route subject to raising the necessary funding.
+Once the new internodal train station opens at Orlando International Airport in 2021, SunRail hopes to connect the airport to their existing route at the Meadow Woods station, subject to raising the necessary funding.

 To realistically service the airport, trains would need to operate seven days a week instead of just weekdays and run for longer hours to provide a worthwhile service.
 For the time being, a bus service to the airport operates from the Sand Lake SunRail station in south Orange County.

 Brightline is looking to connect Orlando International Airport with Miami and there are also studies suggesting either a light rail of Maglev service to International Drive in Orlando.

 SunRail has a fleet of 11 MPI MP32PH-Q diesel locomotives (rebuilt Morrison-Knudsen GP40WH-2 locomotives) and twenty double decker coaches built by Bombadier.
 Typical train units consist of a single locomotive and two double decker passenger carriages with each carriage seating up to 142 passengers.

 The carriages are wheelchair accessible and have provisions for storing bicycles.
 There are also restrooms, electrical and USB outlets and free wi-fi onboard.

 Service uptake has been slow since the service started on May 2, 2014.
 Initially there was around 3,600 passengers each day but that number dropped to a little over 3,000 but crept up to around 3,800 per day with an increase in frequency of the service.